CCOSTAN/Home-AssistantConfig/README.md

 * Emulated Hue to try and get Alexa to see my switches.Not working yet http://carlo-pi:8300/api/12345678901234567890/lights

 **Automations:**
+* Guest mode to disable certain interior automations.
+Trigger via Alexa & IFTTT.
-* SMS and IFTTT Notifications for Offline Devices, BadLogins, HA Startups, new HA versions.
+* IFTTT Notifications for Offline Devices, BadLogins, HA Startups, new HA versions.
 * (IFTTT) Logging entries in Logbooks for Rachio, Doorbell
 * Auto Heal ZWave at 2:30am
 * Turn on TV Time Lights (dim and color) at Sunset (if home and TV is on)
 * Turn on Upstaris light if Nest detects people and it's nighttime.
 * Turn off lights when Nest detects we are away.
 (Upstairs and Downstairs)
 * Turn on some lights when we get home
+* Turn on Holiday Lights at Sunset, Turn off 4 hours before sunrise.
+Turn off interior Holiday lights when we go to sleep.
 * (IFTTT) Blink ALL lights at 9:30 to remind me to take medicine. (also Alexa Alert)
 * (IFTTT) Blink Office lights 15 minutes before ANY meeting on my calendar (using IFTTT)
 * (IFTTT) Stop watering grass via Rachio if winds are greater than 20 MPH.
+* (IFTTT) Blink ALL lights if Winds get to 70MPH - Hurricance warning.

 ![Screenshot of Home View](https://i.imgur.com/Exz32fr.png)
 ![Screenshot of Lights](https://i.imgur.com/rPm5wgJ.png)